Yosef-Perelman/OnlineCodingWeb-Client/README.md

 The client deployed with Netlify and the server deployed with Heroku.<br/>
 Database in MongoDB, where the data of the exercises is found.<br/><br/>

-Note: I initially created the server and client in the same repo, but it interferes with the deployment sites, so I split them into two.
-Features<br/><br/>

 ### Tech Stack
 - React.js
 - Node.js